Prof. Dr. Remus Gergel

 The central areas of teaching and research at the Section of English Linguistics are concerned with the correspondences between form and meaning available in natural language.
 Key questions and issues in our investigations are: How can the systematic nature of English sentences be explained within the cognitive system of human language?
 In which areas can we identify telling differences and similarities, respectively, compared to earlier stages of the language, to currently spoken varieties of English, and to other languages?
 What are the subtle regularities of grammatical structures; what are the consequences for our understanding of the still largely underappreciated linguistic system in general?

 News and Events

-Remus Gergel, Mohammad Bablli and Maike Puhl to present cross-linguistic work with the title Iteratives driving the wrong way?
+Remus Gergel, Mohammad Bablli and Maike Puhl presented a cross-linguistic work with the title Iteratives driving the wrong way?
 Limiting unidirectionality from Saarland to Semitic at this year's FoDS6 conference in Cologne.
 (Sept.
 6-7.
-2021)"
+2021).